-You have no doubt heard the statement: You are what you eat.
+It is commonplace to hear the statement: You are what you eat.
 But have you given conscious consideration to what that really means?
 Unfortunately for many of us, this statement remains nothing more than a conceptual idea, one that we cannot seem to, for any number of reasons, apply on a practical level in our lives.
 We approach our food as a means to an end.
 We look towards it to satisfy our hunger, satisfy our tastebuds, relieve our boredom, help us fit in with others, and ease our emotional discomforts.
-All the while, we remain completely disconnected from the source of that food - what it is, how it came to us, and how it will impact our physical, mental, emotional, and spiritual wellbeing.
-Amidst our strong pleasure impulse to overcome any immediate discomforts, we neglect to connect the dots between our actions and the future consequences of those actions.
+All the while, we remain completely disconnected from the source of that food — what it is, how it came to us, and how it will impact our physical, mental, emotional, and spiritual wellbeing.
+Amidst our strong pleasure impulse to overcome any immediate discomfort, we neglect to connect the dots between our present actions and their future consequences.

-Yet, the longer that we fail to make the connection between what goes into our mouth and the state of our physical, mental, emotional, and spiritual wellbeing, the longer we remain disempowered about the state of our own health.
-We continue to think that the problem is “out there” — in our life circumstances, in our relationships, our work, and our genes, which allows us to remain ignorant about the root of the problem within our own choices.
-In such states of mind, it is easy to overlook the fact that our food directly creates the quality of our body, health, energy, emotional and cognitive capacities.
+Yet the longer that we fail to make the connection between what goes into our mouth and the state of our physical, mental, emotional, and spiritual wellbeing, the longer we remain disempowered about the state of our own wellbeing.
+We continue to think that the problem is “out there” — in our life circumstances, in our relationships, in our work, or most commonly, in our genes.
+Outsourcing the cause of our health issues in this way allows us to remain ignorant and unaware of the root of the problem within our own choices.
+In such states of mind, it is easy to overlook the fact that our food directly creates the quality of our body, our mental, emotional and cognitive capcacity, our energy, and our health as a whole .

-Yes, we are what we eat.
-And when it comes to eating meat, this means:
+We are indeed what we eat, and when it comes to eating meat, this means:

-• eating emotions, like fear, despair, depression, anger, rage, sadness, and grief
+• eating emotions, like fear, despair, depression, anger, rage, sadness, and grief, which the farmed animals experience as part of their life of torment, terror, and trauma

-• eating mental states, like hopelessness, enslavement, and victimhood
+• eating mental states, like hopelessness, enslavement, and victimhood, which are the predominant states of animals in captivity

 • eating stress, inflammation, and disease